Brentford surrendered a 2-0 lead and were held to a 2-2 draw by Wolves, missing a chance to narrow the gap to Chelsea.

-The Bees have been one of the season’s stories under Keith Andrews, rising into the mix for European places.
-Michael Kayode opened the scoring with a powerful header after Brentford started on the front foot.
-Igor Thiago then doubled the lead, rolling the ball into an empty net after slick play from Dango Ouattara — Thiago had just earned his first Brazil call-up.
+Michael Kayode gave the Bees the lead with a powerful header after Brentford started brightly.
+Igor Thiago then made it 2-0, finishing into an empty net following slick play from Dango Ouattara — Thiago had just earned his first Brazil call-up.

-Wolves pulled one back just before half-time through Adam Armstrong, a goal clouded by controversy.
-Twenty-eight seconds earlier Ladislav Krejci passed back to goalkeeper Jose Sa, who collected and played on; Krejci’s pass was contested by Ouattara, who may have clipped the ball.
-PGMOL said they could not intervene because the incident was not in the same attacking phase, and the goal stood.
+Wolves pulled one back just before half-time through Adam Armstrong amid controversy.
+Seconds earlier, Ladislav Krejci had passed back to goalkeeper José Sá, who gathered and played on; Ouattara appeared to contest the pass and may have clipped the ball.
+PGMOL said it could not intervene because the incident was not part of the same attacking phase, so the goal stood.

-That strike changed the momentum.
-Armstrong had already struck the post earlier, and in the second half Tolu Arokodare — introduced as a substitute — completed the comeback with a header four minutes after coming on; he nearly added another when his header hit the bar shortly after.
+That strike swung momentum Wolves’ way.
+Armstrong had already struck the post, and early in the second half substitute Tolu Arokodare completed the comeback with a header just four minutes after coming on; he almost added a second when his header hit the bar shortly after.

 Reiss Nelson missed a late chance to win it for Brentford.
-The draw leaves Brentford three points behind Chelsea (instead of one) and keeps Wolves bottom, but they trimmed the gap to 19th-placed Burnley to three points.
+The draw leaves Brentford three points behind Chelsea (rather than one) and keeps Wolves bottom, though they are now three points behind 19th-placed Burnley.

 Team news

-– Brentford made four changes from the side that lost to West Ham on penalties, with Sepp van den Berg and Mathias Jensen returning.
+– Brentford made four changes from their previous cup side, with Sepp van den Berg and Mathias Jensen returning.

-– Wolves brought in Jose Sa, Ladislav Krejci, André and Adam Armstrong after they missed the starting XI in the Liverpool defeat.
+– Wolves brought José Sá, Ladislav Krejci, André and Adam Armstrong back into the starting XI after they had missed the Liverpool game.

 Reactions

-– Thierry Henry (on MNF): “A bit of controversy?
+– Thierry Henry (on Match of the Day): ‘A bit of controversy?
 I can tell they don’t deem it a deliberate back pass, because they gave the goal.
 There is a little touch from Ouattara, but what else is he trying to do there?
-Of course it’s a back pass.”
+Of course it’s a back pass.’

 – Brentford: Kelleher 5; Kayode 7; Thiago 7; Ouattara 6; Schade 4.
 Subs: Yarmoliuk 5; Ajer 6; Nelson 5.